Abishek-Subramaniam/netflix-DAV/README.md

 # netflix-DAV
 Utilized NumPy and Pandas for efficient data retrieval, cleaning, and transformation.
-Employed Seaborn and Matplotlib to create a variety of visualizations.
+Employed Seaborn and Matplotlib to create a variety of visualizations, including bar, count plots for analysing categorical data distribution.
+Line charts to visualize trends and patterns over time.
+Heatmaps for correlation analysis between different variables.
+Box plots for identifying outliers and distribution characteristics.